Internal Links

 just putting on a different face for parties and functions.
 Yes, there are

-exceptions to every rule (like my own parents), but look at the current divorce statistics....!
+exceptions to every rule, but look at the current divorce statistics....!

 In 2007 there were more UK divorces than marriages...I rest my case.
 Then there are these people who say